$33,023 needed of $68,023

-The goal of this program is to improve food security, economic, health and spiritual wellbeing through active participation of communities in their own transformation process in Niassa and Zambézia.
-Over the course of three years, 56 communities in Zambézia and Niassa provinces will increase their wellbeing and resilience by improving food security, health, income, and community engagement through an integrated approach.
+The goal of this program is to improve food security, economic, health and spiritual wellbeing through active participation of communities in their own transformation process in Niassa and Zambézia provinces.
+56 communities are increasing their wellbeing and resilience by improving food security, health, income, and community engagement through an integrated approach.

 Changed Lives Change Communities